 viper.BindPFlag("port", rootCmd.PersistentFlags().Lookup("port"))

-This explicit binding is essential for linking CLI flags to the configuration registry, enabling the "Flag > Env > Config" precedence hierarchy.
+This explicit binding links CLI flags to the config registry and enables the "Flag > Env > Config" precedence hierarchy.

-The "Standard Go Project Layout" is widely adopted, ensuring strict separation of concerns crucial for maintaining large CLI codebases.
+The "Standard Go Project Layout" is widely adopted.
+Strict separation of concerns is non-negotiable for large CLI codebases:

-Go previously lacked a sophisticated TUI framework, but the introduction of Bubble Tea has changed that.
-Implementing The Elm Architecture (Model-View-Update), Bubble Tea provides a purely functional approach to terminal UIs.
+Go used to lack a real TUI framework.
+Bubble Tea changed that.
+It implements The Elm Architecture (Model-View-Update), bringing a purely functional approach to terminal UIs:

-This architecture separates state management from rendering, making complex interactive tools more deterministic and testable.
+This architecture separates state management from rendering.
+Complex interactive tools become more deterministic and testable.

-Python is a dominant force in data science, machine learning, and system scripting.
-Historically, Python CLIs were built using argparse or click.
-By 2025, the ecosystem has shifted towards Typer, which leverages modern type hinting to reduce boilerplate code.
+Python dominates data science, machine learning, and system scripting.
+Historically, Python CLIs used argparse or click.
+By 2025, the ecosystem has moved to Typer, which uses modern type hinting to kill boilerplate.

 Typer: Type Hints as Configuration

-Typer, built on top of Click, uses Python 3.6+ type hints to define the CLI interface, simplifying the creation of options.
+Typer is built on top of Click.
+It uses Python 3.6+ type hints to define the CLI interface.

 import typer